umbauschool/umbauschool.github.io/index.md

 Umbau, a guerrilla studio and radical architecture and design school, is experimenting with other ways of doing.
 We are an unconventional school for unconventional times.
 Our emphasis is to breed a new way of thinking: one that savors uncertainty, thrives on disruption, and transforms educational systems.

-Umbau as a school will operate at different speeds and rhythms, both long and short.
+Umbau as a school operates at different speeds and rhythms, both long and short.
 We investigate a range of disciplines through the creative process.
 Umbau survives on collaboration.

 ***